wikiselev/SC3-old/README.md

 ### NEWS

+_25/11/2015_

+Started writing a manual.
+Meanwhile, if you have any questions on the usage of SC3 please send your questions to [Vladimir Kiselev](mailto:vk6@sanger.ac.uk).

 _24/11/2015_

 SC3 (<b>S</b>ingle-<b>C</b>ell <b>C</b>onsensus <b>C</b>lustering) is an interactive tool (implemented as an R package) for the unsupervised clustering of cells from single cell RNA-Seq experiments.